elenasinel/tech-week/docs/mentors-brief.md

 Competition opens May 10, 2019

-All videos must be submitted by 5 pm May 24, 2019 on Devpost
+All videos must be submitted by 5 pm June 4th, 2019 by email to elena.sinel@teensinai.com

-Regional Shortlisting: (20 finalist teams announced June 1, 2019)
+Regional Shortlisting: (10 finalist teams announced June 1, 2019)

 **Final Round: Finals Demo Day** (June 10th and 12th at CogX)